 WORK SCHEDULE AND TEACHER ASSESSMENT PLAN July 2 weeks - LO 2, 4 August 4 weeks - LO 1, 3, 4 September 4 weeks - LO 1, 2 Visual Art Draws on technology and nature in the environment to stimulate and communicate visual ideas Responds to and discusses images, designs and craft objects used in popular culture, pictures and photographs in terms of content, line, colour, texture, space and materials used, using appropriate terminology.
 CASS Formal Assessment Task 3 - exhibition, learners complete self- assessment worksheets, teacher assessment.
 Field trip to cultural site/gallery.
-Visual Art Demonstrates planning and skilful use of design elements and collaborates with others to plan the making and use of masks/crafts/artefacts/costumes/collages using natural, waste or found materials to use in a presentation, with due regard to environmental concerns Formal Assessment - Learners display work in a public place and conduct a survey about it's impact about environmental issues on visiting people, present findings to the class orally.
-Makes use of hand or costume props, puppets, masks or other external resources to tell stories and portray characters Uses simple drama terms to respond to classroom drama reflecting on their own contribution to drama and listening to the comments and ideas of others Informal Assessment - Self and peer assessment and discussion, feedback during the creative process, teacher input and feedback Informal assessment - learners record impressions in journal October 3 weeks - LO 1, 2, 3 November 4 weeks - LO 1 December 1 week - LO 3 Music Creates and presents melodies using voice, found and natural instruments to demonstrate difference in pitch and note values Informal Assessment - Self and peer discussion and feedback during the creative process, teacher feedback Dance Works alone and in groups, using cans, stones, newspapers, materials, chairs, balls and a large variety of objects/ props to improvise and compose movement sequences Informal Assessment - Discussion and feedback during the creative process, teacher feedback Composite Makes a puppet using found and waste materials and uses it to create a puppet show with music and movement Informal Assessment - reflective class discussion and teacher feedback Dance Uses appropriate vocabulary to describe own dances made in class or dances in his/her community to do with use of space, costume, music and props Formal Assessment - Group presentations, peer reflection in journals, teacher observation and feedback Music Sings and/or plays canons, rounds and two part songs together, using natural, manufactured and found instruments Informal Assessment - reflective class discussion and teacher feedback Music Composes and presents a short rhythmic pattern that has crotchets, crotchet rests, minims and minim rests through body percussion Informal Assessment - reflective class discussion and teacher feedback
+Visual Art Demonstrates planning and skilful use of design elements and collaborates with others to plan the making and use of masks/crafts/artefacts/costumes/ collages using natural, waste or found materials to use in a presentation, with due regard to environmental concerns Formal Assessment - Learners display work in a public place and conduct a survey about it's impact about environ- mental issues on visiting people, pre- sent findings to the class orally.
+Drama Makes use of hand or costume props, puppets, masks or other external resources to tell stories and portray characters Uses simple drama terms to respond to classroom drama reflecting on their own contribution to drama and listen- ing to the comments and ideas of others Informal Assessment - Self and peer assessment and discussion, feedback during the creative process, teacher input and feedback Informal assessment - learners record impressions in journal October 3 weeks - LO 1, 2, 3 November 4 weeks - LO 1 December 1 week - LO 3 Music Composite Music Creates and presents melodies using voice, found and natural instruments to demonstrate difference in pitch and note values Informal Assessment - Self and peer Makes a puppet using found and waste materials and uses it to create a puppet show with music and movement Informal Assessment - reflective class discussion and teacher feedback Sings and/or plays canons, rounds and two part songs together, using natural, manufactured and found instruments Informal Assessment - reflective class discussion and teacher feedback